cb0s/FinisTerraeSeguridadLabs/lab5/README.md

 # Documentation

+This project was developed by **Belen Rojas**, **Roberto Pineda**, and **Cedric Bös** as a university project for Seguridad informática at the Universidad Finis Terrae in Santiago de Chile in the second semestre of 2022.

 ## Message Format

 This implementation uses a simple, yet effective, custom message format.
 It is used to determine in which state the algorithm is and which algorithms to use in the encryption process.